mishabhi/spring-oauth-jwt-implementation/README.md

-# product-management-services
-A REST API based project with Security OAuth + JWT
+# OAuth + JWT security based REST API project

 # Steps to get the project up and running: